JasperD-UGent/personalised-word-difficulty-classifier/README.md

 # personalised-word-difficulty-classifier

-This repository contains the code to train the personalised word difficulty classifier for learners of Spanish as a foreign/second language (L2), presented in [anonymised_reference].
-The repository allows you to train two different versions of the classifier: a *base* version (trained on the original version of the LexComSpaL2 corpus; Degraeuwe & Goethals, 2024) and a *word family* version (trained on an enriched version of LexComSpaL2 in which information on word family knowledge was added; for more details see the [requirements section](#requirements) below).
-Information on how to run the scripts is also provided below, in two separate subsections.
+This repository contains the code to train the personalised word difficulty classifier for learners of Spanish as a foreign/second language (L2), presented in Degraeuwe (2025).
+The repository allows you to train two different versions of the classifier: a *base* version (trained on the original version of the LexComSpaL2 corpus; Degraeuwe & Goethals, 2024) and a *word family* version (trained on an enriched version of LexComSpaL2 in which information on word family knowledge was added; Degraeuwe, 2025).
+Information on how to run the scripts is provided below, in two separate subsections.

 ## Requirements

-First, install the Python packages included in `requirements.txt`, preferably in a fresh virtual environment.
+First, however, install the Python packages included in `requirements.txt`, preferably in a fresh virtual environment.
 The scripts were tested with Python 3.11 on a Linux machine.
 To install the requirements via the command line, run the following command in your shell (from the root directory of this repository as your working directory):

 ```shell
 $ python -m pip install -r requirements.txt